 AngelList is a recommended place to start if you are looking to build a team for your startup.
 This free candidate sourcing tool has helped build over 27,000 teams and it offers a candidate pool of over two million people actively seeking employment.

 AngelList allows users to build a professional profile and start making connections.
-It is less of a job board and more of a networking opportunity.
+It is less of a job board and more of a networking opportunity, and one of the top sourcing tools.
 Once the business profile has been established, current employees and investors can connect to see updates about the business.
 Interested job seekers can view the profile and learn more about your business.

 This free candidate sourcing tool also searches through passive candidates so that you can engage with that audience before they have begun their application process.
 This will allow you to get in at the beginning of their job search and speak with them before they receive competing offers.

 Like Hiretual, SourceHub allows you to create boolean search strings for very specific candidates.
-This saves you from wasting time searching through candidate profiles that do not meet the qualifications you have set.
+It’s one of the best candidate sourcing tools, and saves you from wasting time searching through candidate profiles that do not meet the qualifications you have set.
 It searches through LinkedIn, Twitter, Behance, About.me and StackOverFlow profiles to provide you with relevant information without spending hours searching manually.

 SourceHub is useful if you are working with a team.
 This free candidate sourcing tool allows for multiple people to search for candidates and it stores this information for other team members to see.
 If a member of the recruiting team has already reviewed a profile that you are looking at, it will let you know.
 It also tracks the searches made by other team members, so you can all stay on the same page.

-Hunter is a good tool for sourcing candidates who are not actively looking for a new job.
+Hunter is a top sourcing tool for candidates who are not actively looking for a new job.
 Passive candidates are people who are either in a position currently or are not in any immediate need of a new job, but they are considering a switch.
-Hunter will help you reach people in positions similar to the one you are recruiting for.
+Hunter is one of the best candidate sourcing tools because it will help you reach people in positions similar to the one you are recruiting for.

-Hunter allows 50 information requests per month for free.
+Hunter allows 50 information requests per month for free that you can use for candidate sourcing.
 These requests will give you the email addresses of professionals based on information found on their social media pages or company websites.
 All emails are verified and acquired from public sources before they are given to you to use.

 You can use these emails to make a first contact with a candidate that you would be interested in hiring.
 Passive candidates need to be treated differently from active candidates who apply for your position.
 In order to hire a passive candidate, you need to first see if they are interested in leaving their current position and then find out if they would have any interest in your company.

-Hunter gives you the means to connect with these passive candidates to establish communication.
+Hunter is a top candidate sourcing tool because it gives you the means to connect with these passive candidates to establish communication.
 This free candidate sourcing tool is used by more than one million professionals with over 200 million emails indexed.

 Recriut’em is a search engine that looks through profiles on LinkedIn, Dribble, Google Plus, GitHub, Xing, Stack Overflow and Twitter.
-It is completely free with no registration required.
-You can filter the search based on location, job title, current employer, education level and other keywords.
+It is completely free candidate sourcing tool with no registration required.
+It’s also a GitHub sourcing tool that you can filter the search based on location, job title, current employer, education level and other keywords.

 The search results will provide you with a list of potential candidates quickly and easily, all on the same page.
 You will not have to spend hours looking through numerous profiles on each site, hoping for relevant results.
-Recruit’em takes out all of the legwork.
+Recruit’em takes out all of the legwork, which is why it’s one of the best candidate sourcing tools.

 Recruit’em has also started to offer a Job Ad Optimizer.
 This free candidate sourcing service will help you write ads that will attract the right candidates that you are looking for.
 For example, if you are writing a job ad for a grocery cashier, it will suggest that you include phrases like “cash handling experience” or “customer service” in your ad.
 This will help your job posting rank higher on Google, Indeed and other job boards.